denizgokten/Deniz-Kertu-Final-Project/README.md

   1.7) Creating a scoring system
   1.8) Creating a lives system
     1.8.1) Maybe creating an opportunity to earn extra lives, appearing heart shapes from time to time
+2) Create the framework for the game
+  2.1) Initial screen
+    2.1.1) Play button
+      2.1.1.1) "Please eneter you name: " To save for the leaderboard thing 2.1.2) Character choice
+    2.1.3) Leaderboard
+  2.2) Pause screen
+  2.3) Game over screen and display of all previous scores

-2) Adding the graphics
+3) Adding the graphics
-  2.1) Spritesheet for the chicken /FOUND(Kertu has) 2.2) General Background /Deniz in progress
+  3.1) Spritesheet for the chicken /FOUND(Kertu has) 3.2) General Background /Deniz in progress
-  2.3) Warms and cars
+  3.3) Warms and cars